KevinSCLin/Kevin-Vlad-Test-Docs/docs/Excel-VBA-custom-table-headers.md

 labels for us.
 This table builder can serve as a reusable template.

 ![Note][NOTE] NOTE: Excel's row and column widths are 1048576 and 16384 respectively.
-You cannot build a table larger than 1048576 by 16384.
+You cannot build a table
+    larger than 1048576 by 16384.

 ## What is VBA
 VBA is an acronym for Visual Basic for Applications, a dialect of Visual Basic embedded in Microsoft Office Suite.
 It is widely used in Microsoft Excel as a simple programming language for building macros, forms, and procedures to automate repeating tasks.

-![Note][NOTE] NOTE: web-based Excel does not have VBA.
+![Note][NOTE] NOTE: Web-based version of Excel does not support VBA.
 You must have a local copy of Microsoft Excel installed on your computer to proceed with this instruction.

 ## Enable Developer Tab in Excel
 If your Microsoft Excel already has developer mode enabled, skip to [Create a module in VBA](#create-a-module-in-vba).